rhiot/rhiot/docs/readme.md

     rhiot --help

+Rhiot command line assumes that there is Docker server running on your local machine.
+An actual commands execution is delegated by Docker client to the Rhiot Docker image.
+If Docker is not installed (or is installed in a version lower than a minimal version supported), Rhiot command line tool will automatically install or upgrade Docker.

 #### rhiot scan

 To perform port scanning in your local network and display detected devices, execute a `rhiot scan` command: